 Food waste is a big problem in our society.
-In the United States approximately 25.9 million tons of food is wasted, with much of it ending up in landfills.
+In the United States, approximately 63.1 million tons of food was wasted in 2018, and over half of this food waste was landfilled.
 This is a problem because once food is deposited in the landfill, it undergoes a slow decomposition process due to the lack of oxygen in landfills that produces methane.
 Methane emissions are 28 to 36 times more potent than carbon dioxide, meaning they are much more effective at trapping heat in the atmosphere.
 Because of this, food waste is detrimental to the planet in a variety of different ways.

 One of the best things you can do to keep food waste out of the landfill is to make a conscious effort to use food before it goes bad.
 However, if you do have food scraps that are simply unusable, composting is a great alternative to just tossing it in the trash.
 Composting is a natural process in which biodegradable items like food, garden trimmings, and even paper and cardboard are broken down into a rich soil substance.
 This soil is great for use in your garden, which is why composting is not only environmentally-friendly but also cost effective.
 If you don't have a garden but still want to send your food waste to compost, check out the various resources listed below.